NoCrypt/sd-fast-pnginfo/README.md

 - Novel AI parameters with brackets conversion

 # Changelog
+### 2024-05-21
+- HTML display removed.
+- it was unnecessary.
+- code simplified.

 ### 2024-05-08
 - Fixed handling of multi-byte (non-ASCII) characters in <code>userComment</code>.